jedld/natural_20/README.md

  - Simulation of doors, traps, treasure chests and cover
  - Rudimentary AI and pathfinding
  - Text based UI
+ - Support for automatic and manual dice rolling
  - Easily extensible to incorporate in your own games

  Supported Races: